Victoria’s Secret Angel Sara Sampaio on 5-Minute Runs, Pancakes, and Anxiety

 On eating: I’m a big believer in not doing crazy diets and not to stop eating what makes you happy or what you like.
 It’s all about balance.
 If you’ve had a long day and you really want a burger, just have that burger or pizza and maybe for lunch the next day you have fish with vegetables or salad with chicken.

 I’ve been through, not crazy diets, but I’ve been very strict or not eaten carbs and that made me so crazy.
-I’m from Portugal — we eat a lot of carbs like, bread, pasta, and rice in just one meal.
+I’m from Portugal — we eat a lot of carbs, like bread, pasta, and rice in just one meal.
 There’s no worse thing when you want something so bad and you’re like, I can’t have it, I can’t have it.
 I was stressing so much about it that my body was not feeling well.
 Mentally, you’re not feeling good.
 If I want to have a little bread for lunch because it makes me happy, I’m good.

 On traveling for work: I’m very lucky that when it comes to planes, I just pass out.
 I just sleep on the plane, it’s my time.
 I’m not on the computer, I’m disconnected from the outside world.
 It’s the only time ever that I can disconnect.